apuder/iot-workshop/12/README.md

 * On the next page click "_Finish_".<br/>
   <a href="doc/Finish.jpg"> <img width="50px" src="doc/Finish.jpg"/></a>
 * Go to the <a href="https://ifttt.com/services/maker_webhooks/settings">Webhook Settings</a> page.
-* On that page there is a URL that begins with `https://maker.ifttt.com/use/`.
-What follows in the URL is the IFTTT API key.
+* On the top of that page it reads `Your key is:`.
+What follows is the IFTTT API key.
 The API key identifies the user who created that key.
 In the following this key is referred to as `API_KEY`.<br/>
   <a href="doc/maker.jpg"> <img width="50px" src="doc/maker.jpg"/></a>